EbiEga/ega-metadata-schema/docs/biovalidator_benchmarks/README.md

 # Creating the full set of benchmarks, including summaries and graphs
 $ python3 create_benchmarks.py --endpoint "http://localhost:3020/validate" --input_directory "../../examples/json_validation_tests/" --output_directory "benchmark_results" --number_of_iterations 20 --not_just_summary_df
 ````
+Additionally, to test how well the validation endpoint handles **parallel calls**, one can add to the last command a number of parallel threads.
+For example ``--n_parallel_threads 5``.
+This would make every validation iteration a set of 5 parallel validations, thus testing how the server would behave if 5 different users were to send their JSON files at the same time.
+The summary statistics will reflect these, since all parallel validations will belong to the same dataframe from which the summary is made.

 ### Additional Notes
 There are two caveats to obtain the representative benchmarks: